Meet Our Mentors: Julie Weisenbach

 I was introduced to EDGE while working at a previous company.
 A few of our leaders were involved and I had an opportunity to plan a tour and host an onsite event.
 I love the mission of EDGE – the Christian focus and the ability to support and mentor young adults.

-In what ways has being a mentor helped you grow personally, professionally or spiritually?
+How has being a mentor helped you grow personally, professionally or spiritually?

 I have a group of seven mentees spread out across the country, and these women are truly amazing.
 I have learned more from them than I am sure they are learning from me.
 We all have similar situations and challenges no matter what industry or role we are in.
 It has been great to share my personal experience but also help them in navigating their careers and successes.